Jaskaranbir/React-MD_IndexedDB_Example/docs/README.md

 This directory is simply used to host this app on Github Pages.

-Its basically running the command `npm run build`, then editing the HTML files to make the script/style paths relative.
+Changes implemented:

+* Change relative path to script and style files.

+* Change React-Router paths to match Github-Pages URIs (prefixing routes with `/React-MD_IndexedDB_Example`).